CAREERS IN THE SUBSEA INDUSTRY

 Life Support Technicians (LSTs) carry out the vital role of making sure that divers working in saturation systems are operating in safe living conditions.
 Whilst living in saturation divers need constant monitoring.
 Trained technicians outside the decompression chamber monitor divers’ conditions within the chamber.
 LSTs control oxygen content of breathing gas, the concentration or carbon dioxide in the atmosphere, pressure, temperature and humidity of the environment.

 This is a vital and very responsible role.
 If you are looking for a new career but don’t want to get your feet wet, this could be the job for you.
-You would start your career as an Assistant Life Support Technician (ALST), then after gaining sufficient experience you can progress to LST and ultimately Life Support Supervisor.
-Pay rates start at £180 per day for a newly qualified ALST and go up to £500 per day for a fully qualified Life Support Supervisor.
+You would start your career as an Assistant Life Support Technician (ALST) then after gaining sufficient experience you can progress to LST and ultimately Life Support Supervisor.
+Pay rates start at £180 p/d for a newly qualified ALST and go up to £500 p/d for a fully qualified Life Support Supervisor.

 Training for ALST work covers physics, physiology and medical issues.
-To read more about our ALST course click here.
+Check out our ALST courses, with on site experience with mixed gas divers in decompression, click here.